NET-C1211/DotNetCoreRazor-Microsoft/README.md

 ## .NET Core Razor Pages with Microsoft Graph

-1. Create an AAD app in Azure
+1. Create an AAD app in Azure and a client secret for it.
-1. Update appsettings.json with your AAD settings
+1. Update appsettings.json with your AAD clientID and client secret values.
 1. dotnet restore
 1. dotnet build
 1. dotnet run